bitcoincashorg/bitcoincash.org/spec/op_checkdatasig.md

 ---
 layout: specification
 title: OP_CHECKDATASIG and OP_CHECKDATASIGVERIFY Specification
-date: 2018-08-06
+date: 2018-08-12
 activation: 1542300000
-version: 0.1
+version: 0.2
 ---

 OP_CHECKDATASIG
 ===============

-OP_CHECKDATASIG and OP_CHECKDATASIGVERIFY check whether a signature is valid with respect to a message hash and a public key.
-The message hash is restricted to exactly 256 bits.
+OP_CHECKDATASIG and OP_CHECKDATASIGVERIFY check whether a signature is valid with respect to a message and a public key.

 OP_CHECKDATASIG permits data to be imported into a script, and have its validity checked against some signing authority such as an "Oracle".